 - Distribute printed minutes of the Area Committee meetings, Area Assembly, and Area inventory.
-For the Area Assembly minutes, 125 English and 25 Spanish copies should be made for the Area Assembly.
-For the Area Committee meeting minutes, 40 English and 10 Spanish copes should be made for the Area Committee meeting (at minimum).
+For the Area Assembly minutes, 150 English and 40 Spanish copies should be made for the Area Assembly (at minimum).
+For the Area Committee meeting minutes, 50 English and 20 Spanish copes should be made for the Area Committee meeting (at minimum).
 Ensure the minutes are posted to the NETA65.org website.

 - Ensure that minutes of area assemblies and committee meetings are delivered to the Newsletter Editor in a timely fashion (within 2 weeks after Assembly or Area Committee Meeting), so as to allow the time the Newsletter Editor to have the minutes translated and formatted in time for the Newsletter deadline (5-6 weeks prior to the next assembly to all recipients identified in Section 2.5 of the Area Policies and Procedures document.)
-Also, ensure that adequate printed copies of the minutes are available for hand-out at Assemblies and Area Committee Meetings and that the minutes are posted to the NETA65.org web site.

 - Provide digital media copies of minutes, Area directories and other documents to the Area Archives for preservation.

 - Create and distribute online assembly registration form for each assembly via our area website.
 Work directly with Alternate Secretary/Registrar to determine appropriate time for online registration to close so an export of all registrations can be sent to them so they can effectively prepare onsite printed registration forms and name badges.

 - Create and distribute post assembly attendee survey form for each assembly via our area website.
 Once survey is closed, prepare a report of survey responses to share with the ACM and the Assembly body.